 Please contact Dr. Stephen Purcell (email@example.com) if you have any questions about the MA in English Literature.

-Critical Environments (CE) is a cross-disciplinary research and teaching collective based in the Department of English and Comparative Literary Studies at the University of Warwick.
-The collective groups work done at the interface of environmental studies, critical theory, literary studies, creative writing and the visual and sound arts.
+Critical Environments (CE) is a cross-disciplinary research and teaching collective based in our department.
+It groups work done at the interface of environmental studies, critical theory, literary studies, creative writing and the visual and sound arts.
 Current projects include a collectively written environmental history of the University of Warwick campus and a concerted linking up of course and research material, to a student-run garden allotment and related foodways work on campus.